 All this comes at a time when many parts of the world are waking up to the realities of a climate catastrophe that will demand radical changes to energy policies.
 Many Mongolian politicians and business people feel aggrieved by expectations on Mongolia to atone for the environmental sins of developed countries when coal is one of Mongolia’s main resources and is seen as a necessary element in economic development domestically.

-Yet, many donor organizations and many of Mongolia’s Third Neighbors are looking to encourage an energy transition domestically that not only mitigate against emissions but makes a positive contribution to the global energy transition by developing Mongolia’s ample alternative resources in solar, wind, and hydropower.
+Yet, many donor organizations and many of Mongolia’s Third Neighbors are looking to encourage an energy transition domestically that not only mitigates against emissions but makes a positive contribution to the global energy transition by developing Mongolia’s ample alternative resources in solar, wind, and hydropower.
 As these Third Neighbors are re-embracing Mongolia in a changed geopolitical context cognizant of the country’s dependence on Russia when it comes to fuels, for example, creative thinking will be needed about how to bring about a “just transition” in the particular case of Mongolia.

 Responses to the protests on December 5 were limited initially, but parliament also voted on and ultimately rejected the declaration of a state of emergency.
 These kinds of large protests have been rare in winter in Mongolia in the past; spring has been the most active “protest season.”
-They are especially surprising at a time Ulaanbaatar is experiencing very cold weather after an initially fairly mild fall.
+They are especially surprising at a time when Ulaanbaatar is experiencing very cold weather after an initially fairly mild fall.

 source: The Diplomat